Pack Horse Library Project: Background

 The first Pack Horse Library was created in Paintsville in 1913 and started by May F. Stafford.
 It was supported by a local coal baron, John C.C.
 Mayo, but when Mayo died in 1914, the program ended because of lack of funding.
 Elizabeth Fullerton, who worked with the women's and professional projects at the WPA, decided to reuse Stafford's idea.
 In 1934, A Presbyterian minister who ran a community center in Leslie County offered his library to the WPA if they would fund people to carry the books to people who could not easily access library materials.
-That started the first pack horse library, which was administered by the Federal Emergency Relief Administration (FERA) until the WPA took it over in 1935.
+That idea started the first pack horse library that was administered by the Federal Emergency Relief Administration (FERA) until the WPA took it over in 1935.
 By 1936, there were eight pack horse libraries in operation.

 Description

 The Pack Horse Library Project was headed by Ellen Woodward at a federal level.
 The project ran between 1935 and 1943.
 "Book women" were hired by the WPA and worked for around $28 a month delivering books in the Appalachians via horseback or on mules.
 They delivered both to individual homes and to schoolhouses.
 The WPA paid for the salaries of the supervisors and book carriers; all books were donated to the program.

-Members of the community had to not only donate books but also provide facilities to store the books and other supplies needed by the librarians on horseback.
-Each local pack horse library had a clerk, or head librarian, who handled various library duties and four to ten book carriers who delivered books to mountain schools and homesteads.
-The head librarian would process donations at the headquarters, repair books and get items ready to deliver.
+Members of the community had not only to donate books but also provide facilities to store the books and other supplies needed by the librarians on horseback.
+Each local pack horse library had a clerk, or head librarian, who handled various library duties, and four to ten book carriers who delivered books to mountain schools and homesteads.
+The head librarian would process donations at the headquarters, repair books, and get items ready to deliver.
 Librarians repurposed items like cheese boxes into card catalog files or license plates bent into shapes for bookends.
 Monthly, the librarians would meet at their central facility in what they called "conferences."
 Most of the people involved in the Pack Horse Library Project were women.
 Most of the pack horse librarians were the only person in their family who was then earning an income.

 Book carriers provided their own horses or mules, some of which were leased from local farmers.
 Some routes were so steep that one book woman, Grace Caudill Lucas, had to lead her horse across the cliffs.
 Other areas had deep water and her feet sometimes "froze to the stirrups."
-Another librarian chose to hike her 18 mi route on foot after the death of her mule.
+Another librarian chose to hike her 18-mile route on foot after the death of her mule.
 One librarian had a very old mule and so walked with her animal part of the route instead of riding.
 Over the course of a month, women would ride and walk their route at least twice, each route covering 100 to 120 mi a week, totaling an average of 4,905 mi.
 The book packs that the librarians carried could hold around 100 books.